 As a young man, I came from a family whose father and numerous … Continue Reading

 Well, we managed to find another hot button topic when we asked about your opinions of the new “Wet-heads”.
 We received 274 responses to that blog.
 This is a follow up to that and a few other things we have discussed lately.

 I’m an HD bulletin board junkie, and while I haven’t seen a lot of feedback about the “wet-heads”, I have seen a couple of posts describing coolant overflow issues.
 As with any new (did I really say that?) technology, there may be some initial issues to work out.
 Doing an internet search for 2014 Harley water-cooling issues does not bring back much by way of results, so … Continue Reading

-September 11, 2012 | By: Scott Holton
+September 10, 2013 | By: Scott Holton

-the end of summer, but why is it called Labor Day?
+For a lot of people, Labor Day means two things: a day off and the end of summer, but why is it called Labor Day?
 Labor Day is a day set aside to pay tribute to working men and women.
 It has been celebrated as a national holiday in the United States and Canada since 1894.